 Live Rock & Sand

-Live rocks and sand are often founded in aquariums as accessories and can be a pain for aquarium enthusiasts when cleaning or dealing with pests.
+Live rocks and sand are often found in aquariums as accessories and can be a pain for aquarium enthusiasts when cleaning or dealing with pests.
 However, they are important not only for creating a great display but also for great biodiversity.

 There are also fish that like to dig, (for ex: Engineer Goby), and sand and live rocks will simply make them happier.
 Rocks can also be used in spawning periods as a place to lay the eggs, and the sand can be used for dwellings, protecting the fires.
 As for the display, there are multiple colored sand, rocks, and gravel that you can use based on your fish color, to create an enchanting aquarium.